›› UK MedTech diagnosed unhealthy

 The UK’s medical industry is being overwhelmed by market uncertainty, cost restraints and technological advancement.
-This is the worrying diagnosis according to a new medical technology (MedTech) industry whitepaper.
+This is the worrying diagnosis according to the new medical technology (MedTech) industry whitepaper.

 The company says that power quality issues created by new devices and equipment can be mitigated by improved electrical infrastructure and even prevented by using more efficient components during device design.
 The whitepaper explores in detail the ways that engineers can ensure this in their projects.